A Fairer Future for Grandchildren

 Wanslea has support staff trained in culturally appropriate assessments.
 Many of the things Aboriginal families think might stop them from becoming foster parents – being single, already having children and no spare room, renting, multi-generational living arrangements or some criminal record are not necessarily impediments to becoming a foster carer.

 Wanslea Foster Care has produced a film which is a call to action for foster carers to work more closely with birth families and for Aboriginal children to be connected to family and culture.
-The film was launched at the recent SNAICC Conference in Perth.
+The film was launched at a 2015 conference in Perth.

 You can view it here